Xylophone and Marimba Building E-Books from Jim McCarthy

 Individual Tube Resonators

-this image shows the p2 individually resonated marimba without the bars
+p2 individually resonated marimba without the bars

 Jim mcCarthy, Author, percussionist and instrument builder

-Jim mcCarthy, Author, percussionist and instrument builder shown with one of his marimba designs
+Jim McCarthy, Author, percussionist and instrument builder shown with one of his marimba designs

-By the way, let me introduce myself.
+Firstly, let me introduce myself.

 The Make a Marimba Project Two Plans